ROY ASSAF and ARIEL FREEMAN

-Assaf, an award winning Israeli choreographer, former soldier, and a father of 3 daughters, shares his response to female stereotypes in a work that provides a multifaceted and complex vision of contemporary women in society.
+Assaf, an award winning Israeli choreographer, former soldier, and a father of 3 daughters, first created Girls in 2014 with the support of the Intima Dance Festival hosted by Tmuna Theatre in Tel Aviv.
+The work shares his response to female stereotypes and provides a multifaceted and complex vision of contemporary women in society.

-Under the auspices of The Consulate General of Israel to the Southeast RegionNew Dialect will premiere Girls alongside Banning Bouldin's latest creation, The Triangle, at OZ Arts Nashville on February 21-23, 2019.
+With the support of The Consulate General of Israel to the Southeast Region, Girls received its U.S. premiere alongside Banning Bouldin's The Triangle at OZ Arts Nashville on February 22-24, 2019.

-Then stay to watch a tech rehearsal of GIRLS
+Afterwards many stayed to watch a tech rehearsal of GIRLS.

 An Israeli choreographer reflects on the experience of war through dance